odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt.md

 to submit its credentials again for each request.
 A token requires no state on the server and therefore scales better across server boundaries.

 Because a token is time-limited, the client must take care of the renewal itself.
-This can be quiete tricky.
+This can be tricky sometimes.

 A **logout** functionality with tokens is not feasible without giving up the [stateless principle](https://restfulapi.net/statelessness/).
 This is because you cannot invalidate a